 6) Affidavit Regarding Marital Status:

-This form advises the Board whether you have been divorced prior and have no related marital court orders against you.
-This needs to be completed, signed and notarized.
+This form advises the Board whether you have been divorced prior and have any related marital court orders against you.
+This needs to be completed, signed and notarized before being returned.

 7) Affidavit of No QDRO's Exist: